saltchang/rf-data-calculator/README.md

 ## Dependency 依賴套件

-- [excelize](https://github.com/360EntSecGroup-Skylar/excelize) - Used to write the data as .xlsx files.
+- [excelize](https://github.com/360EntSecGroup-Skylar/excelize) - Used for write the data as .xlsx files.

-- [JawgMaps(API)](https://www.jawg.io/docs/apidocs/elevation/#examples) - Used to Request elevation data.
+- [JawgMaps(API)](https://www.jawg.io/docs/apidocs/elevation/#examples) - Used for request elevation data.

-- [Go Dep](https://github.com/golang/dep) - Used to manage the dependencies.
+- [Go Dep](https://github.com/golang/dep) - Used for manage the dependencies.

 For development, to install the dependencies by execute the following dep command: